heygleeson/godot-ldtk-importer/README.md

 # 🔧 Post-Import

-You can hook up custom scripts that run during importing that modify the resulting Scene.
-Currently, there are 4 points where a post-import can be inserted, in order of execution:
+You can hook up custom scripts that run during importing that further modify the resulting Scene/Resource.

+Currently, there are **four** points where a post-import can be inserted, in order of execution:
 - **TileSet:** supplies an Array of generated TileSets
 - **Entity:** supplies a *LDTKEntityLayer* containing the layer definition and entities.
 - **Level:** supplies a *LDTKLevel* node containing *TileMaps*, *Backgrounds(Sprite2D)* and *LDTKEntityLayer*`* nodes.